household-four/bearly-passing-ui/README.md

 ✅ View my study sets
 ✅ View a specific study set
 ✅ Create a new study set
+✅ Create a new question for a study set
 ❌ Edit my study sets and questions
 ✅ View my students list (teacher only)
-❌ View my teachers list (student only)
+❌ View my list of teachers (student only)
-❌ Add and remove my students from my list (teacher only) ❌ Add and remove students from a studyset or game (teacher only) ❌ View my assigned games (student only)
+❌ Add and remove my students from my list (teacher only) ❌ Add and remove students from or game (teacher only) ❌ View my assigned games (student only)
-❌ View my students grades (teacher only)
+✅ View my students grades on a game (teacher only)
 ❌ View my game performances (student only)
 ❌ Create new user (login page)
 ❌ Play a game (student only)
+❌ Only set creators should be able to add and remove questions ❌ Only game creators should be able to see session scores ❌ Upload sets from canvas
+❌ Create a new game
+✅ Game view (teacher)
+✅ Game Session view (student)